Position

 • Bachelor’s degree in Communications, Public Relations, Journalism, or a related field.

-• Ability to work under pressure and manage multiple projects simultaneously.
+• Ability to handle multiple tasks and deadlines simultaneously.

 Is becoming a Public Information Officer a good career path?